RedFox9999/Material-Theme-Windows-Terminal/README.md

 # Material-Theme-Windows-Terminal
-The custom material theme for windows terminal
+The custom material theme for windows terminal.

+# !It can only be used in the new windows terminal.!
+Enjoy!